Environmental Epidemiology

 Advanced Master

-This course provides participants with insights into the principles and important issues of environmental and occupational epidemiology.
 Research methods in environmental epidemiology will be illustrated with examples on current and emerging topics.
-The two-week course consists of active classes, computer exercises and group discussions.
+This two-week course consists of active classes, computer exercises and group discussions.
 In the schedule, time is allotted for preparatory reading.
+Besides an interest in environmental health issues, participants should have a basic understanding of epidemiological principles and biostatistics, and at least some experience in using R.

 Topics covered include study designs like time series, case-crossover and panel studies that are often used in environmental and occupational epidemiology, but less common in other areas of epidemiology; exposure (time)-response relationships; environmental exposure assessment; measurement error; causal modeling; statistical approaches to multi-pollutant mixtures; evidence synthesis; pooled vs meta-analysis; and risk perception.
 Theory will be illustrated with examples on current and emerging topics.